COVID-19: More than seven million children in Afghanistan at risk of hunger as food prices soar due to lockdown

 Even before the global COVID-19 crisis, the total number of children who needed some form of humanitarian support this year stood at 5.26 million[ii], making war-torn Afghanistan one of the most dangerous places in the world to be a child.

 The most recent nutrition surveys in Afghanistan show that an estimated two million children under five will suffer from the most life-threatening form of extreme hunger annually[iii].
 The effects of the lockdown coupled with one of the weakest health systems in the world – Afghanistan has just 0.3 doctors per 1,000 people – means malnourished and sick children are much less likely to get the life-saving treatment they need to survive.

-13-year-old Mustafa* lives in Sari Pul province in northern Afghanistan with his four siblings and mother.
-Mustafa* goes to school and works in a local food shop to supplement the family income.
+A 13-year-old boy that lives in northern Afghanistan with his four siblings and mother, goes to school and works in a local food shop to supplement the family income.
 But since the lockdown, he is at home, unable to go to school nor earn any money to help put food on the table.
-Save the Children has provided the family with a cash transfer so Mustafa* no longer needs to work.
+Save the Children has provided the family with a cash transfer so he no longer needs to work.

 “We don’t have any food at home.
 From three meals a day we are down to two and sometimes just one.
 My mother is trying to find food for us, she is weaving carpets to sell but everywhere is closed right now.
 She can only make us tea with dry bread.
 My other siblings sometimes ask for good food, but my mother can’t afford to feed us.
 It’s hard to be alive.”

 Timothy Bishop, Save the Children’s Country Director in Afghanistan, said:

 “We are deeply concerned that this pandemic will lead to a perfect storm of hunger, disease and death in Afghanistan unless the world takes action now to ensure vulnerable children and their families have enough to eat, especially those in remote areas and the urban poor.